asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 ```

-By having the `posts` stored into a database, we can now manipulate them in the route handlers, which adds lots of flexibility.
+By having the `posts` stored into a database, we can now manipulate them in the route handlers (ex: create and delete routes).

 ## Useful features

-Mirage is a great piece of software, it offers many more features than the ones I've demoed here, I'll list some:
+Mirage offers lots of features, since serializers to models (you can check in the docs).
+Besides those _complex_ ones, there are a couple of simple features that end up being very useful:

-- Custom responses - Useful for things like developing error scenarios
+- *Custom responses* - Useful for things like developing error scenarios

 ```js
 import { Response } from '@miragejs/server';